rpm-software-management/dnf/doc/api_queries.rst

     upgrades          boolean        see :meth:`upgrades`.
 Defaults to ``False``.
     ===============   ============== ======================================================

-    ``<DEP>`` can be any of: requires, conflicts, obsoletes, enhances, recomments, suggests, supplements
+    ``<DEP>`` can be any of: requires, conflicts, obsoletes, enhances, recommends, suggests, supplements

     \* The key can also accept a list of values with specified type.